DTjomsland/t3a1-workbook/README.md

 ## Q7: Explain control flow, using an example from the JavaScript programming language

 Control flow is the order in which computers execute code.
-In JavaScript, the computer reads code from top to bottom, line by line, meaning that it starts from the first line and and reads each line in order until it reaches the last line.
+In JavaScript, the computer reads code from top to bottom, line by line, meaning that it starts from the first line and reads each line in order until it reaches the last line.
 However, there are structures that can change the control flow.
 Structures such as conditionals and loops are used to disrupt the control flow and change the order of execution of the code.
 Control flow enables our program to make decisions about which code should be executed next.

 <br>